Pasteur Institute of Iran: Establishment

-After the World War I, as Iran was involved in famine and infectious diseases, an agreement was signed between the Pasteur Institute of Paris and the Iranian Ministry of Foreign Affairs on January 20, 1920, thereby establishing the 10th Pasteur Institute on the International Pasteur Institute's network.
+After World War I, as Iran was experiencing famine and infectious diseases, an agreement was signed between the Pasteur Institute of Paris and the Iranian Ministry of Foreign Affairs on January 20, 1920, thereby establishing the 10th Pasteur Institute on the International Pasteur Institute's network.
 Abdol-Hossein Farmanfarma formed the agreement and ensured its subsequent implementation in his brief tenure as Prime Minister of Persia.
 He made a personal donation of land and buildings to the institute.
 The first Pasteur Institute, 32 years earlier, had been founded in 1887 in Paris.
 Louis Pasteur's goal was to establish branches of the Pasteur Institute for fighting infectious diseases worldwide.

 In the years before World War II, when the number of laboratories was scarce, most of the country's health problems were resolved through the Pasteur Institute of Iran.
-Pasteur Institute of Iran is also the first medical institute and research center in the country.
+It was also the first medical institute and research center in the country.

-In 1946 a new scientific cooperation agreement was signed between Pasteur Institute of Paris and Pasteur Institute of Iran, based on which Pasteur Institute of Iran became financially and administratively independent.
+In 1946 a new scientific cooperation agreement was signed between Pasteur Institute of Paris and Pasteur Institute of Iran, based on which the latter became financially and administratively independent.
 At this time, Dr. Marcel Baltazard came to Tehran as the fourth and last French director.
-Dr. Baltazard was the director of Pasteur Institute of Iran until 1961 and changed various structures and activities of Pasteur Institute of Iran.
+Dr. Baltazard was the director of Pasteur Institute of Iran until 1961 and changed its various structures and activities.
 After that, he continued to serve as a scientific advisor to Pasteur Institute of Iran until 1966.